SFU-CMPT-201/a1-pub/README.md

 In this assignment, there are four simple tasks that you need to do.

-## Task 0: Reading an article
+## Task 0: Reading an Article

 Before you get started, spend a few minutes and read [this article](http://www.viemu.com/a-why-vi-vim.html).
 There are many articles that talk about using vi and I believe it is one of the better-written articles.
 Don't miss the first misconception about the modal editing as it describes the correct way to use vi.

-## Task 1: Terminal size and color scheme
+## Task 1: Terminal Size and Color Scheme

 This is something we mentioned earlier a couple of times but we want to mention it again here.
 Make sure you change your default terminal window width to more than 100 characters, e.g., 110.
 Also make